 Pre-install the agent

-If you have an EC2 instance already configured with a Deep Security Agent, you can use that instance to create the AMI for Auto Scaling.
+If you have an EC2 instance already configured with an agent, you can use that instance to create the AMI for Auto Scaling.
 Before creating the AMI, you must deactivate the agent on the EC2 instance and stop the instance: